Cloudera Impala Frequently Asked Questions

 - Kerberos authentication.
 For more information, see Impala Security .

 - Partitions.
 With Impala SQL, you can create partitioned tables with the CREATE TABLE statement, and add and drop partitions with the ALTER TABLE statement.
 Impala also takes advantage of the partitioning present in Hive tables.
-See Partitioning for details.
+See Partitioning for Impala Tables for details.

 What features from relational databases or Hive are not available in Impala?